oucler/Behavioral-Cloning/README.md

 ## Image Processing:

+* Tried collecting data from simulator but model performed worse compared to provided [Udacity data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip)
 * There are three camera views: center, right, and left view.
 Since some of the information is irrelevant images cropped from top and bottom.
+* To avaoid overfitting and increase robustness some image processing techniques applied such as
+  * Flipping images randomly
+  * Randomly selecting images from right and left camera views
+  * Randomly adding brightness and darkness to the images
+  * Cropping sky and inside the car from the images
+  * Resizing images to the same size as [NVDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

+### Image Examples

   **Center Image**